We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 It’s difficult to find high-strength, full-spectrum CBN oil.
 Most tinctures actually contain more CBD than CBN.
 If you’re looking for a truly potent CBN oil, I recommend NuLeaf Naturals.
 It has a high CBN potency of 60 mg/ml.

-Founded in 2014 in Colorado, NuLeaf Naturals is a trustworthy, top-tier CBD brand.
-Its products are third-party tested and sourced from organic Colorado hemp.
+Founded in 2014 in Colorado, NuLeaf Naturals is a trustworthy, top-tier CBD brand that’s been around since 2014.
+Its products sourced from organic Colorado hemp.

 CbdMD Broad Spectrum CBD PM Tincture (Best THC-Free)